YoshiMitsu93/LSR-XML-Helper/README.md

   - Matching entries
   - The exact fields where the match was found

+  The search supports multiple words and quoted phrases in the same query.
-  From the results screen, you can jump directly into editing that entry.
+  From the results screen, you can jump directly into editing that entry, with matching fields highlighted.

 - **Duplicate or modify existing entries**
   Select any entry, clone it, edit its values, and the new version will be inserted into the XML under the correct category.

 - **Edit history**
   Every change you make, new entries or modified fields is saved into a JSON-based change log.
   This means you can:
   - Review all saved changes at any time
   - Apply them again later